duckduckgo/duckduckgo-help-pages/_docs/company/ads-by-microsoft-on-duckduckgo-private-search.md

 Other search engines associate your ad-click behavior with a profile on you, which can be used later to target ads to you on that search engine or around the Internet.
 By contrast, when you click on a Microsoft-provided ad that appears on DuckDuckGo, Microsoft Advertising does not associate your ad-click behavior with a user profile.
 It also does not store or share that information other than for accounting purposes.

 For more info, check out the [Microsoft privacy policy](https://privacy.microsoft.com).

+_This page is composed by DuckDuckGo and Microsoft._